dfranx/ShaderDebugger/README.md

 ShaderDebugger is a library built for [SHADERed](https://github.com/dfranx/SHADERed).
 It can be used to run shaders on CPU or debug them (get variable values, run them line by line, etc...).

-**NOTE: This library is currently not finished/doesn't work!
-Please wait.**

 ## How?
-ShaderDebugger uses [glslang](https://github.com/graphitemaster/glsl-parser) to parse GLSL into AST.
+ShaderDebugger uses [glsl-parser](https://github.com/dfranx/glsl-parser) to parse GLSL into AST.
 The AST is converted to the bytecode with the [aGen](https://github.com/dfranx/aGen) library.
 The bytecode can then be executed using the [BlueVM](https://github.com/dfranx/BlueVM).

 ## Example